Avatar

 I am an Assistant Professor of Mathematics at Skidmore College.
 My research interests include topological and geometric data analysis, topological combinatorics, and combinatorial and stochastic topology.

 In addition to my teaching and research, I regularly supervise student research projects and independent studies in both pure and applied topics.
-Previously, I worked down the road at Union College where I ran their incredibly fun Putnam team and served as the Faculty Advisor for the Women’s Soccer team (my Liberty League alliances are very complicated at the moment).
-I am also on the steering committee for the Hudson River Undergraduate Math Conference (HRUMC).
-Information about HRUMC can be found at: https://sites.google.com/view/hrumc, with updated details on the 2024 conference coming soon!
+I supervise the Putnam exam and other regional math competitions that students can compete in, and I am the Faculty Advisor for Skidmore’s Pi Mu Epsilon chapter and the Math Club on campus.
+I am also on the steering committee for the annual Hudson River Undergraduate Math Conference (HRUMC); for more info see https://sites.google.com/view/hrumc.

 My other interests include: short stories; theatre and the performing arts; chess and old school card games; making a great defensive play in pickup basketball and immediately getting my shot blocked on the other end of the court; and playing soccer until my ankles spontaneously combust.